pycountry/pycountry/README.rst

    57

 Similar to countries, the ``search_fuzzy`` method has been implemented for subdivisions to facilitate finding relevant subdivision entries.
+It accepts an optional argument with a ``country_code``.
 This method includes unicode normalization for accents and prioritizes matches on subdivision names.
 The search algorithm is designed to return more relevant matches first:

 This method is especially useful for cases where the exact name or code of the subdivision is not known.